Parks Reopening Guidelines

 - Try to avoid peak hours of the day and instead consider going when it’s not as sunny.

-- Public restrooms in the parks are not available at this time.
+- Public restrooms in the parks may not be open or well stocked at all locations.

 - Stay home if you are sick or at high risk.